Card spending controls

 }

-object, the card controls list would only allow transactions of type ATM_WITHDRAWAL
+If you used the `inclusion` object instead of the `exclusion` object, the card controls list would **only allow** transactions of type `ATM_WITHDRAWAL` for all cards that it applies to.

-Example (card spending limit control, V2)
+**Example (Card spending limit control, V2)**

-array).
 Note that within a single condition, you may only use one of these arrays.
 You can use multiple conditions within the same control to create a more precise restriction on the customer's card spending.

 "limit": {